woocommerce/google-listings-and-ads/docs/api/ads/account-controller.md

 The response contains the following fields:

-- status: When the request was successful or not e.g. "success"
+- status: Whether the request was successful or not e.g. "success"
 - message: Additional detail about the response e.g. "Successfully disconnected."

 ## Example Request